-A regular lamp is usually found in cheap and budget projectors, and this type comes with the blend of ARC or halide lamp and mercury vapor.
+A regular lamp is usually found in cheap and budget projectors, and this type comes with a blend of ARC or halide lamp and mercury vapor.
 They generally have a maximum projector lamp hours of 5000hour, which equates to one or two years.
 The replacement cost is low, and you will easily find it in the market.

 A laser lamp is a high-grade light source that comes with tremendous capability and can easily last for a decade with typical daily usage.
 In general, a laser projector has an average projector lamp life of 20000hour, but nowadays, that lifespan has extended.
 The clarity and vividness they offer are simply impressive, but the replacement cost is relatively high.

 LED projector lamps are probably the most heavy-duty lamp types that use LED bulb technology to produce impressive light output and that too for a long time.
-Unlike the metal halide, they get a projector bulb life around 40000-60000hours, meaning it can easily last for two decades.
+Unlike the metal halide, they get a projector bulb life of around 40000-60000hours, meaning it can easily last for two decades.
 The minimum lamp lifespan that you would find in the LED projector lamp is 30,000hours, and they are quite affordable to replace.

 Effects Of Projector Lamp On Brightness

 You will be startled to know that the brightness of a projector dramatically depends upon the lamp it uses.
-Previously projector with high brightness used to burn out easily, and it added the cost of ownership.
+Previously projectors with high brightness used to burn out easily, and it added the cost of ownership.
 However, modern projector lamps don’t burn out easily but still offer an excellent deal of brightness whenever you use them.

 According to the thumb rule, the higher the lumens figure, the higher will be the chance of heating.
-Incandescent bulbs used to produce vast amounts of heat, but modern projectors with LED or laser uses cooling systems to counter overheating issues.
+Incandescent bulbs are used to produce vast amounts of heat, but modern projectors with LED or laser uses cooling systems to counter overheating issues.

 On average, a projector lamp gets 2000 lumens of brightness for higher resolutions, and due to the intensity of the lamp, the pixels pop out appropriately for crystal clear output.
 The brightness that pops out passes through the respective display technology to create an almost reproduction of the visual quality of the content.